 Brené Brown talks about parenting in one of her books, and the message is simple.
 Your kids are watching your every move.
 As they see you responding to tragic events in your life, they will learn to deal with adversity in their own lives.
 As they see you forming new, healthy relationships, they will begin to learn what a healthy relationship looks like.

 [An aside about the crushing impact of money issues: As our marriage wore on into the post-9-11 hardships we all felt, our relationship did not grow with the changes that were happening in the economy or in our personal lives.
 As my wife moved out of the world of work and into a mom role, she began to enjoy her ability to focus on the kids as her “life’s work.”
 But, as they grew older, the kids’ attention begins moving on and separating from the parents, I’m not sure my then-wife made a smooth transition back into her own creative and prosperous life.
-Somehow, we had become overly-dependent on my large income and her stay-at-home-part-time lifestyle.
+Somehow, we had become overly dependent on my large income and her stay-at-home-part-time lifestyle.
 When I broached the subject of changing our financial contribution arrangement, all hell broke loose between us.
 A year later we were divorced.
-It wasn’t’ that she was unable to go back to full-time work, it’s more that she didn’t want to.
+It wasn’t that she was unable to go back to full-time work, it was more that she didn’t want to.
 But to support the upper-middle-class lifestyle we’d architected together, we were going to have to make some changes.
 We did.
 But the divorce is not what I was thinking of when I asked for a reassessment.]

 As we began our divorce negotiations, both of us agreed, we would never bring money or divorce politics into our kids’ lives.
 We were the adults in the situation.
 We were capable of handling the struggle of divorce without weaponizing it by using the kids.
 We did a great job of this.
 A few months ago when I asked my daughter what she thought caused the divorce, she said, “I don’t know.
 I guess you guys just decided you’d rather be with someone else.”
 Nicely done, co-parent.